-UM describes proactive procedures, including discharge planning, concurrent planning, prior authorization and clinical case appeals.
-It also covers proactive processes, such as concurrent clinical reviews and peer reviews and appeals introduced by the provider, payer or patient.
-An UM program comprises roles, policies, processes and criteria.
+UM describes proactive procedures, including discharge planning, concurrent planning, precertification and clinical case appeals.
+It also covers proactive processes, such as concurrent clinical reviews and peer reviews, as well as appeals introduced by the provider, payer or patient.
+A UM program comprises roles, policies, processes and criteria.

-UM roles may include UM reviewers (often an registered nurse with UM training), an UM program manager and a physician advisor.
+UM roles may include UM reviewers (often an RN with UM training), a UM program manager and a physician advisor.
 UM policies may include the frequency of reviews, priorities, and balance of internal and external responsibilities.